Rothie Rovers F.C.

 Rothie Rovers are a Scottish football club from the village of Rothienorman in Aberdeenshire.
-They are members of the North Region of the Scottish Junior Football Association and currently play in the North Region Second Division.
+They are members of the North Region of the Scottish Junior Football Association and currently play in the North of Scotland Football League.

 History

 Rothie were formed in 1983 as an amateur club, playing in the Aberdeenshire Amateur Football Association.
 They joined the Scottish Junior Football Association in 2020, although their first season was interrupted by the coronavirus pandemic.
 Their home ground is the public park on Forgue Road in the village.